Dimensions, custom properties, and tags in Splunk Observability Cloud π

 When you have metadata you know you want to make changes to in the future.

-Example: You collect a metric called
+Suppose you collect a metric called service.errors

 to know when your customers are running into issues with your services.
 The MTS for this metric are already uniquely identifiable by the customer and service dimensions.
 You want to attach the escalation contacts for each service for every customer to your metrics.
 In this case, you assign the escalation contacts as custom properties to the specific service dimension or customer dimensions.
 As your team grows and goes through reorganization, you want to be able to change this metadata.
 You also donβt need the escalation contacts as dimensions as the customer and service dimensions already yield separate MTS.

-Use tags when there is a one-to-many relationship between the tag and the objects you are assigning it to.
+In Infrastructure Monitoring, use tags when there is a one-to-many relationship between the tag and the objects you are assigning it to.

 tag to mark the hosts that received the new code, so you can identify their metrics and compare their performance to those hosts that didnβt receive the new code.
 You donβt need a key-value pair as thereβs only a single value, canary